Analytics Platform and Program: Keys to Success for Regulatory Compliance in Financial Services

 About the authors

-Macdonald received his bachelor’s degree from Dundee University in Scotland.
-He lives in Cary, N.C., with his wife, Anne, and their four daughters.
+Macdonald received his bachelor’s degree from Dundee University, Scotland.
+He lives in Cary, N.C. with this wife, Anne, and their four daughters

 Robert Morison serves as IIA’s Lead Faculty member.
 An accomplished business researcher, writer, discussion leader, and management consultant, he has been leading breakthrough research at the intersection of business, technology, and human asset management for more than 20 years.
 He is co-author of Analytics At Work: Smarter Decisions, Better Results (Harvard Business Press, 2010), Workforce Crisis: How to Beat the Coming Shortage of Skills And Talent (Harvard Business Press, 2006), and three Harvard Business Review articles, one of which received a McKinsey Award as best article of 2004.
 He holds an A.B. from Dartmouth College and an M.A. from Boston University.